Milad-Roohi/miladroohi/content/author/admin/_index.md

 +++

 I am a a Ph.D.
-Candidate at *Structural Monitoring, Diagnostics and Prognostics Lab (SMDP)* at the *University of Vermont (UVM)*, co-supervised by Dr. Eric.
-M. Hernandez and Dr. David V. Rosowsky.
-My research interests lie at the intersection of disaster resilience, structural engineering, control systems engineering and computer science.
+Candidate at *Structural Monitoring, Diagnostics and Prognostics Lab (SMDP)* at the *University of Vermont (UVM)*, co-supervised by Prof. Eric Hernandez and Prof. David V. Rosowsky.
+My research interests lie at the intersection of Disaster resilience, Structural Engineering, Control Systems Engineering and Computer Science.